emqx/cloud-docs/en_US/deployments/project.md

 ![move_project](./_assets/move_project.png)

-Once you click Confirm, you can move the deployment to a new project
+Once you click **Confirm**, you can move the deployment to a new project

 ![new_project_deployments](./_assets/new_project_deployments.png)